 By focusing on the 10 properties described in this blog post while choosing your hardware, defining your system architecture, designing your system and, of course, writing code, you will set your embedded system up for success in the real world.
 Considering and securing the various attack vectors and your attack surface helps ensure the effort involved in hacking your IoT device will far outweigh the potential benefit a hacker might receive by overwhelming your network or stealing your data.

-If you’re interested in learning how these 10 characteristics can be applied to your embedded system or need help securing any element of your IoT project, let us know how our dedicated and innovative team of problem-solvers can help bring your innovation to life!
+If you’re interested in learning how these 10 characteristics can be applied to your embedded software engineering or need help securing any element of your IoT project, let us know how our dedicated and innovative team of problem-solvers can help bring your innovation to life!